josephaxisa/henry/readme.md

 It is very important to note that fields vacuumed fields in one explore are not meant to be completely removed from view files altogether because they might be used in other explores.
 Instead, one should either hide those fields (if they're not used anywhere else) or exclude them from the explore using the _fields_ LookML parameter.

 ## Logging <a name="logging"></a>
 The tool logs activity as it's being used.
-Log files are stored in ~/.henry/ in your home directory.
+Log files are stored in `~/.henry/` in your home directory.
 Sensitive information such as your client secret is filtered out for security reasons.
+Moreover, log files have restricted permissions which allow only the owner to read and write.

-The logging module utilises a rotating file handler which is currently set to rollover when the current log file reaches 1 MB in size.
+The logging module utilises a rotating file handler which is currently set to rollover when the current log file reaches 500 KB in size.
 The system saves old log files by adding the suffix '.1', '.2' etc., to the filename.
 The file being written to is always named `henry.log`.
-No more than 10 log files are kept at any point in time, capping the log directory to 10 MB max.
+No more than 10 log files are kept at any point in time, ensuring logs do not consume more than 5 MB max.

 ## Dependencies <a name="dependencies"></a>
 - [PyYAML](https://pyyaml.org/): 3.12 or higher